inductiva/inductiva/docs-sources/api-functions/cli/auth.md

 At this stage, please copy paste your personal API key that is available from your [User Account](https://console.inductiva.ai/account/profile) page in the Web Console.
-Once authenticated, your credentials will be stored locally for future sessions using that machine.
+Once authenticated, your credentials will be stored locally for future sessions using that device.

 ### `logout`
 Remove stored authentication credentials and log out.